cloudposse/atmos/website/docs/core-concepts/components/components.md

 # Atmos Components

 Components are opinionated, self-contained units of infrastructure as code that solve one, specific problem or use-case.
+Atmos was written to support any number of tools, but also supports a couple of native integations with tools like `terraform` and `helmfile`.
+A common use-case for atmos is implementing workflows for `terraform` "root modules".

 ## Component Schema